 Please note that you are on the PRIVATE grants page.
-The grants listed below are by category.
 You can search these by hitting "Control" and "F" on your keyboard and entering a search word or phrase.

 Illegal Dump Free PA Surveillance Camera Loan Program Grant

 This program is designed to provide surveillance cameras to municipalities to help capture evidence, at active illegal dump sites.
 Keep PA Beautiful will loan three high-quality surveillance cameras and provide training and assistance to applicants.
 Recipients will work with law enforcement to reduce illegal dumping through public education and enforcement.
 Click here for more information.
 Applications accepted on an ongoing basis.

 Fresh Paint Days Pennsylvania is a program designed to provide community groups with paint and painting supplies enabling them to renew a community structure in need into something beautiful through the application of fresh paint and a lot of elbow grease.
 This annual event is held in partnership with support from Glidden Professional and The Home Depot.
 Application period is closed.

 PeopleForBikes accepts grant applications from non-profit organizations with a focus on bicycling, active transportation, or community development, from city or county agencies or departments, and from state or federal agencies working locally.
 PeopleForBikes focuses most grant funds on bicycle infrastructure projects such as bike paths, lanes, trails, and bridges, mountain bike facilities, bike parks and pump tracks, BMX facilities, end-of-trip facilities such as bike racks, bike parking, and bike storage.
 There are TWO grant rounds each year.
 For more information, visit www.peopleforbikes.org/pages/grant-guidelines.
 The next grant cycle is expected to open in December 2016.

 Coldwater Heritage Partnership Grant Program